-Ongoing work includes care of animals (chickens, rabbits, pigs, sheep), helping in the perennial food forest, assisting with the kitchen garden, and sharing learning adventures with kids (four children, aged 9-14).
+Daily chores on our farm include the care of animals (chickens, pigs, sheep), maintaining the perennial food forest and kitchen garden, and sharing learning adventures with kids (four children, aged 10-15).

 Under usual circumstances… no matter your skill or interest, there's sure to be a good fit for you — so let us know what appeals to you most, whether that's a skill and experience you bring or a passion for learning more about a particular homesteading area of interest.

-Projects or tasks that may be on our to do list — and learning opportunities we can offer
+Projects or tasks that might be prioritised & learning opportunities we can offer